suutaku/sshx/README.md

 Run 'sshx proxy COMMAND --help' for more information on a command.
 ```

+VNC

+sshx contained a `noVNC` client which write with Javascript.
+To use client just access `http://vnc.sshx.wz` (not working with VPN environment) or `http://127.0.0.1` and input device ID in setting menu.

 Features

 - [x] Connect devices directly like ssh client does